scailable/sclbl-tutorials/sclbl-pytorch-onnx/README.md

 onnx.save(optimized_model, model_path)
 ```

-### C. Optional: Run a prediction using ONNX model
+### C. Optional: Run a prediction using the ONNX model

 Let's see what the ONNX inference engine predicts: